 ← Back to blog

-Best Free PDF Merge Tools in 2026 (Compared)
+Best Free PDF Merge Tools in 2026

-The tools
+The Tools

-• Privacy: Files never leave your browser
+• Privacy: Fully local — files never leave your device

-• Signup: No
+• Signup: Not required

-• Quality: Preserves all formatting
+• Quality: Preserves bookmarks, links, and formatting

 2. iLovePDF

-• Speed: 3-5 seconds (server upload required)
+• Speed: 3-5 seconds for our test batch

 • Quality: Good